AdeAdex/AdeAdex/README.md

 ## 📝 About Me

-I am a results-driven computer science graduate with a strong dedication to software development and over 2 years of hands-on experience.
-My expertise spans from front-end web development to back-end server scripting, covering a spectrum of technologies including HTML5, CSS3, JavaScript ES6, TypeScript, React.js, Next.js, Node.js, MongoDB, Tailwind CSS, and more.
+I am a results-driven Computer Science graduate with over 2 years of hands-on experience in software development.
+My expertise spans both front-end and back-end development, with a strong focus on JavaScript technologies.
+I specialize in building web and mobile applications using HTML5, CSS3, JavaScript (ES6+), TypeScript, React.js, Next.js, Node.js, MongoDB, Tailwind CSS, and more.

 ---